philsinatra/IDM-T380/instructor_materials/06-static_site_generators.md

 <?php include "header.php"; ?>
 ```

 ^ We are once again going to want to use imports.
-Languages like PHP make this simple with things like this?
+Languages like PHP make this simple with code like this.
 The problem is, static file hosts don’t run PHP (on purpose) and HTML alone is no help.
 Fortunately, we can preprocess includes with Nunjucks.

 ---